Bloomington Central station

-Bloomington Central station is a light rail station on the Metro Blue Line in the Twin Cities region of the U.S. state of Minnesota.
+Bloomington Central Station is a light rail station on the Metro Blue Line in the Twin Cities region of the U.S. state of Minnesota.

 The area surrounding the station was formerly the headquarters of Control Data Corporation.
 The company's largest office tower still remains and is now the headquarters of HealthPartners.

-Immediately to the east of HealthPartners is The Reflections Condominiums, two 17-story residential towers with over 260 dwelling units between them.
-The Reflections towers were developed by McGough Development and the remainder of the land is now being redeveloped by same as a transit-oriented development including residential dwellings, a hotel, office, and retail space.
+Since the station was opened in 2004, the area has been developed as a transit-oriented development.
+The station is located in an urban park with paths and art pieces.
+The 50-acre area immediately surrounding the station features the HealthPartners headquarters building, a condominium, a hotel, and several new apartment buildings featuring a coffee shop and grocery store.
+Like the nearby American Boulevard Station, it is in close proximity to the Minnesota Valley National Wildlife Refuge.

-The platform of Bloomington Central Station has the first 17 Fibonacci numbers written in binary using different colored bricks.
+The platform of Bloomington Central Station had the first 17 Fibonacci numbers written in binary using different colored bricks.

+The station has the least amount of passengers of any Metro Transit light rail stop at 204 per day.